-The Text Encoding Initiative Guidelines [1] are specification primarily meant for scholarly encoding of texts.
+The Text Encoding Initiative Guidelines (Sperberg-McQueen & Burnard, 2002) are specification primarily meant for scholarly encoding of texts.
 The TEI is an open de-facto standard, with a substantive history and large user community.
-It covers a wide variety of text and annotation types: in particular, it offers tagsets for prose, verse, drama, and dictionaries; for textual criticism, transcription of primary sources, linguistic analysis, and more.
-It also offers a header definition, which allows the inclusion of detailed metadata, as well as extension and modification mechanisms.
+It covers a wide variety of text and annotation types, and also defines a header, which allows the inclusion of detailed metadata.
+Finally, it allows for project specific extension and modification mechanisms.